alexling540/gn-test/src/pages/people/testing-last.md

 personName:
   first: other
   last: thing
-role: Vice President
+personRole: Vice President
-intro: this is an intro
+personIntro: this is an intro
 ---